FISCO-BCOS/FISCO-BCOS-DOC/en/docs/tutorial/enterprise_quick_start.md

 ## Alliance chain initialization

 For operating simply, all the operations in this example are performed on the same machine.
-We use different catalogs to simulate different agencys' environment and use the file copy operation to simulate the sending in the network.
+We use different catalogs to simulate different agencies' environment and use the file copy operation to simulate the sending in the network.
 After performing `Download and Install` in the tutorial, please copy the generator to the corresponding agency's generator directory.

 ### Institutional initialization